bloominstituteoftechnology/team-builder/README.md

 - [ ] Render your `Form` component in `App`.
 The `App` component should hand down through props any callback(s) needed for `Form` to do its job (adding new members to your team members state on submit).

 Now you are finished with MVP!
 Move on to the stretch goals at the bottom.
 The first is to add the functionality to edit members.
 As this is a very complicated process, steps have been included here to help you through that.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/sWqBFjaYTdNm4wbjZ/qSjimc6Js9MnbZ).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Add the edit functionality (STRETCH)